Metro Detroit: Sports

 The Michigan International Speedway in Brooklyn hosts various Auto racing: NASCAR, INDYCAR, and ARCA.

 The Detroit River hosts Hydroplane racing held by the APBA for the Detroit APBA Gold Cup.

 Area codes

 Metro Detroit is served by nine telephone area codes (six not including Windsor).
-The 313 area code, which used to encompass all of Southeast Michigan, is today confined exclusively to the City of Detroit and several neighboring Wayne County suburbs.
+The 313 area code, which used to encompass all of Southeast Michigan, is today confined exclusively to the City of Detroit and several neighboring Wayne County suburbs (they also use a overlay number being 679).